sendgrid/docs/source/Classroom/Basics/Misc/a_sendgrid_user_is_spamming_me.md

 ---
 seo:
-  title: A Sendgrid user is spamming me, how do I report them?
+  title: A SendGrid user is spamming me, how do I report them?
-  description: A Sendgrid user is spamming me, how do I report them?
+  description: A SendGrid user is spamming me, how do I report them?
   keywords: spam, sendgrid account, username, user, report, paypal, phishing, phish, scam
-title: A Sendgrid user is spamming me, how do I report them?
+title: A SendGrid user is spamming me, how do I report them?
 weight: 0
 layout: page
 zendesk_id: 202805086